sanjai414qt-web/Prompt-Engineering-EXP.NO-4/README.md

 **Daily Benefits:**
 These features support everyday activities such as communication, learning, entertainment, photography, and productivity.
 A well-balanced smartphone improves efficiency and convenience in modern digital life.

+**output2**
+Recommendation systems analyze user behavior such as watched videos, search history, likes, and viewing time.
+Using machine learning algorithms, the system identifies patterns in the user’s preferences.

+For example, if someone watches many educational videos, the platform will recommend similar content.

+These systems improve user experience by helping people discover new videos, movies, or shows that match their interests without searching manually.

   # RESULT:
   Thus the three prompt has been execeuted succesfully and the output are generated.